uds-datalab/PDBF/README.md

 PDBF files are created from LaTeX code and data in SQL format.
 The raw data can either be a SQL statements string, a file with SQL statements, or in a database (currently PostgreSQL/MySQL/MariaDB supported).
 In the LaTeX code one can then specify how the PDBF element (currently charts/pivot tables/multiplot charts/sql statements are supported) is created from the raw data with options and an SQL query.
 Read more in the Documentation -> http://ichbinkeinreh.de/PDBF/Documentation.html (which is itself a PDBF document).

+PDBF toolkit is written in Java and LaTeX an can therefore be run on Windows/Mac/Linux.
+PDBF documents are also platform independent and run on any OS with a browser/PDF viewer.

 This toolkit is licensed unter the MIT License.

 Thanks to the authors of: